RezvaniMahdi/Backtracking-Algorithm-Binario-Puzzle/README.md

 2. More than two circles of the same color can't be adjacent.
 3. Each row and column is unique.

-the goal of this project is to solve Binario-Puzzle with backtracking algorithm (CSP) .
+the goal of this project is to solve Binario-Puzzle with backtracking algorithm that include forward checking and mrv and lcv and ac3 (CSP) .